soumyadg/traveladvisor/README.md

 # Travel Advisor App - Your Personal Travel Guide
-www.aitripwise.com
+Visit us at www.aitripwise.com

 ![Travel Advisor App](travel_advisor_app1.png)

 ## Introduction

 Welcome to the Travel Advisor App!
 This Python application powered by Langchain and OpenAI aims to make your travel planning experience seamless and enjoyable.
-With this app, you can effortlessly plan your trip itinerary and find the best food recommendations based on your budget and location.Visit us at www.aitripwise.com
+With this app, you can effortlessly plan your trip itinerary and find the best food recommendations based on your budget and location.

 ## Features